lizheming/SubtitleDownload/readme.md

 This is a chrome extension for edX and XueTangX.
 After enable it, you can download a course's subtitle easily.
 What you should notice is that you should ensure subtitle exists on the page.

-It was publish on chrome webstore.
-If you want install it, you can go to [Chrome WebStore](https://chrome.google.com/webstore/detail/edx-xuetangx-subtitle-dow/adgfnlgphaiikchoamabifhaakkpbcpl?hl=zh-CN).
+It has been published on chrome webstore.
+If you wanna install it, you can go to [Chrome WebStore](https://chrome.google.com/webstore/detail/edx-xuetangx-subtitle-dow/adgfnlgphaiikchoamabifhaakkpbcpl?hl=zh-CN).

 If you have any questions, you can post a [issue](https://github.com/lizheming/SubtitleDownload/issues) or post in [mooc](http://mooc.guokr.com/post/603342/)
 ## 简介